SangwookCheon/academic/index.md

 title: "Home"
 ---

-We aim to contribute to the health sector by developing interpretable machine learning models and tools for better, safer, and more reliable cancer diagnosis.
+We aim to improve clinical medicine practices by developing interpretable machine learning models and tools that are more trustable, ethical, and accurate.